-- -p PORTMASK: Hexadecimal bitmask of ports to configure. - -P: optional.
+• -p PORTMASK: Hexadecimal bitmask of ports to configure.

+- -P: optional.
 Sets all ports to promiscuous mode so that packets are accepted regardless of the packet's Ethernet MAC destination address.
 Without this option, only packets with the Ethernet MAC destination address set to the Ethernet address of the port are accepted (default is enabled). - -u PORTMASK: hexadecimal bitmask of unprotected ports - -j FRAMESIZE: optional.
 Enables jumbo frames with the maximum size specified as FRAMESIZE.
-If an invalid value is provided as FRAMESIZE then the default value 9000 is used. - -1: enables code-path that uses librte_ipsec. - -w REPLAY_WINOW_SIZE: specifies the IPsec sequence number replay window size for each Security Association (available only with librte_ipsec code path). - -e: enables Security Association extended sequence number processing (available only with librte_ipsec code path). - -a: enables Security Association sequence number atomic behaviour (available only with librte_ipsec code path). - --config (port, queue, lcore) [, (port, queue, lcore)]: determines which queues from which ports are mapped to which cores. - --single-sa SAIDX: use a single SA for outbound traffic, bypassing the SP on both Inbound and Outbound.
-This option is meant for debugging/performance purposes. - --rxoffload MASK: RX HW offload capabilities to enable/use on this port (bitmask of DEV_RX_OFFLOAD values).
-It is an optional parameter and allows user to disable some of the RX HW offload capabilities.
-By default all HW RX offloads are enabled. - --txoffload MASK: TX HW offload capabilities to enable/use on this port (bitmask of DEV_TX_OFFLOAD values).
-It is an optional parameter and allows user to disable some of the TX HW offload capabilities.
-By default all HW TX offloads are enabled. - -f CONFIG_FILE_PATH: the full path of text-based file containing all configuration items for running the application (See Configuration file syntax section below). -f CONFIG_FILE_PATH must be specified.
+If an invalid value is provided as FRAMESIZE then the default value 9000 is used. - --config (port, queue, lcore) [, (port, queue, lcore)]: determines which queues from which ports are mapped to which cores. - --single-sa SAIDX: use a single SA for outbound traffic, bypassing the SP on both Inbound and Outbound.
+This option is meant for debugging/performance purposes. - -f CONFIG\FILE\PATH: the full path of text-based file containing all configuration items for running the application (See Configuration file syntax section below). -f CONFIG\FILE\PATH must be specified.
 ONLY the UNIX format configuration file is accepted.